-Take the time to process your difficult birth experience so you can become the parent you truly want to be.
+Taking the time to process your difficult birth experience allows you to become the parent you truly want to be.

 It can feel strange, or even wrong, to be feeling pain, regret, grief, and more about your birth, while you might also be experiencing joy and deep love for your baby.
 And, “people” don’t understand and can say well-meaning, but hurtful comments like, “be happy you have a healthy baby.”
 Of course you’re happy your baby is healthy.
 AND you can still mourn for the imagined birth that didn’t come to be.

 Here, we will explore what happened in new ways using multi-sensory tools, so you can begin to move forward toward healing.
 You can begin to heal.
-This cesarean healing workshop can help.
+This workshop can help.

 *Birthing individuals attend alone without their babies or partners.